civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 2006-04-29
 Added:    New database flags for modders:
 - UnitDB:
-   TargetsCivilians     Unit bombard civilians instead of other units.
+   TargetsCivilians     Unit bombard civilians instead other units.
-   PrecisionStrike      Unit bombards buildings instead of other units.
+   PrecisionStrike      Unit bombards buildings instead other units.
    MultipleAttack       Unit can attack repeatedly per turn with enough MPs.
 - RessourceDB:
    AvailableAdvance     Good needs a specific advance to be collected by a city.